skoussou/JBossAutomationPlayground/pam-7-istio-plays/README.md

   * HOW agreggation of queries like Smart Router would do against ALL KIE Servers if they are not backed by the same DB
   * HOW multi version KIE Servers (ie. multiple versions of the same Business Logic/KJAR or even different KJARs with different versions to be catered by ISTIO routing)
   * containerId/Alias on URL to be combined with Label when doing specific wotk on Process/Task Instance
+    * Seeing tests on creating processes it looks possible so long as LABEL version is known and common DB is used